Final report for FNC18-1115

 - Resources for meeting food safety and HACCP planning needs

 - Site plan and list of equipment needed

 - Partner with Indiana University to conduct a meat processing survey.
-The survey will gauge farmers' sense of processing problems opportunities and in the state.
-Thanks to IU's number crunching capacity, we will be able to share the results of this survey in an academically rigorous way, and share this data with decision-makers in the state.
+The survey will gauge farmers' sense of processing problems and opportunities in the state.
+Thanks to IU's number-crunching capacity, we will be able to share the results of this survey in an academically rigorous way, and share this data with decision-makers in the state.
 The results should help guide future conversations and progress on meat processing in Indiana.

 Conducting the Feasibility Study